-Table Top Epoxy Mixing Instructions
+Table Top Epoxy Full Instructional Guide

 You should read through ALL of these instructions BEFORE starting.
-These instructions are intended for Bar Tops, Table Tops, and Countertop applications.
+These instructions are intended for Bar Tops, Table Tops, Artwork and Countertop applications.
 If you are using this product for anything else not mentioned above, please contact us directly so one of our customer service representatives can assist you with your application.

 Before You Get Started